-In 1991, the present Director, Mrs Carol Dall’Osto, took over the reins from Dr Williams, who had wished to step down due to ill health.
+In 1991, Mrs Carol Dall’Osto, took over the reins from Dr Williams, who had wished to step down due to ill health.
 The decision was taken to hold the competition annually, coinciding with the establishment of a Music Degree Course at James Cook University.
 With the support and sponsorship of the James Cook University, the competition was able to offer a substantial prize for the Open Section which became ‘open’, in that it was without any geographical or age restrictions, making it a truly unique competition, and one that could provide a prestigious national platform for all participants.

 In 1996, sections for Young Performers, both soloists and ensembles, were added.
 The competition had tried to include a section for Australian composers, one being a composition section, and then a performance section.
 We wished to encourage performances of Australian composers and encourage young composers, in part, to honour our founder, Dr Bill Williams who died in 1995.